easywebhub/easywebhub-com/content/how-to-add-content-of-websites.md

       + default file ```index```  contains data of index (home) page
       + data of each page must have 3 primary properties:  ```slug, layout, date``` which is automatically created when adding new Page

-### What users could do with Content
+### What administrators could do with Content
   + Add, edit, delete pages of websites
-  + Add Category, Tags of websites
+  + Add Category, Tags of websites if Developers allow
   + Modify content of menu, footer, global

 ### Content is files in Content and Meta tabs

 ###### 1. Content form: for Administrators
    + the simple form which help adding, modified or deleted content easily